PSAppDeployToolkit/PSAppDeployToolkit/docs/Show-ADTInstallationPrompt.md

 ### EXAMPLE 3
 ```
-Show-ADTInstallationPrompt -Message 'You can customize text to appear at the end of an install, or remove it completely for unattended installations.' -Icon Information -NoWait
+Show-ADTInstallationPrompt -Message 'You can customize text to appear at the end of an install, or remove it completely for unattended installations.' -ButtonRightText 'OK' -Icon Information -NoWait
 ```

 ## PARAMETERS